Pat Curran (American football)

-Pat Curran (born September 21, 1945) is a retired American football tight end.
-Curran played for the National Football League's Los Angeles Rams and San Diego Chargers between 1969 and 1978.
+Pat Curran (born September 21, 1945) is an American former professional football tight end.
+Curran played for the National Football League (NFL)'s Los Angeles Rams and San Diego Chargers between 1969 and 1978.
+In 1969, Pat Summerall while announcing the syndicated NFL Films series This Week in Pro Football dubbed Curran "the meanest man in the NFL" due to Curran's penchant for "spearing" opponents; flying head first and using his helmet to brutally strike into their mid-sections, a type of blocking and tackling technique or maneuver that has since been outlawed in the league.

-Curran is a 1964 graduate of Milwaukee's Juneau High School and a 1968 graduate of Lakeland College near Sheboygan, Wisconsin.
+Curran is a 1964 graduate of Milwaukee's Solomon Juneau High School and a 1968 graduate of Lakeland College near Sheboygan, Wisconsin.
 He was a two-time NAIA All-American while playing running back at Lakeland and he set a number of school records.
 Today, he holds Lakeland school records in career, single season and single game scoring and touchdowns, he is #3 in career rushing yards and #4 in single season rushing yards.
 He is a member of Lakeland's Athletic Hall of Fame.

 After retiring as a player, Curran served as a color analyst on Chargers radio broadcasts from 1978 to 1994.
-He was elected to the NAIA Hall of Fame in 2013.
-Curran is now a sales representative for Snap-On tools, working out of several automotive technical schools.
+He was a manager for El Cajon Western Little League Baseball in 1987 and coached his son Vinny Curran.
+Curran was elected to the NAIA Hall of Fame in 2013.
+He is now a sales representative for Snap-On tools, working out of several automotive technical schools.